awesomized/crc-fast-php/README.md

 ## Development

-This project uses [SemVer](https://semver.org), and has extensive code quality, static analysis, and test coverage tooling.
+This project uses [SemVer](https://semver.org), and has extensive coding standards, static analysis, and test coverage tooling.
 See the [Makefile](Makefile) for details.

 Examples: